apache/turbine-archetypes/trunk/turbine-webapp-4.0/src/main/resources/archetype-resources/docs/README.txt

 cd helloWorld

+You can skip the next two mvn commands, if you have already set the goals when invoking archetype:generate.

 mvn generate-sources  ## This will generate the OM layer and SQL
 					  ## code for creating the corresponding
 					  ## database tables